 The Association of British Orchestras was founded in 1947 as the Orchestral Employers' Association, primarily to negotiate with the Musicians' Union and other bodies on behalf of its membership, which consisted almost entirely at that time of those orchestras receiving annual funding from the newly established Arts Council of Great Britain.
 In 1982 the Association took on limited company status, becoming the Association of British Orchestras.
 It continues to negotiate the ABO/MU Freelance Orchestral Agreement with the MU and represent its membership in discussions and negotiations with a number of other national and international organisations.

-The past decade has seen a substantial development in the organisation in terms of its size (an increase from 35 in 1989 to over 150 organisations today) and its role, which has expanded to include a diverse range of activities designed to support the development of the UK's orchestral life.
-The ABO now has an extensive programme of Events from Specialist Manager Meetings and training to Seminars and the Annual Conference.
+The past decades have seen a substantial development in the organisation in terms of its size (an increase from 35 in 1989 to over 175 organisations in membership today) and its role, which has expanded to include a diverse range of activities designed to support the development of the UK's orchestral life.
+The ABO now has an extensive programme of events from Specialist Managers Meetings to Courses and Seminars and the Annual Conference

-The Association of British Orchestras has also mounted a number of research initiatives, with a series of important industry reports being produced, such as a comprehensive statistical survey of the UK's orchestral profession, Knowing the Score, and the highly influential report on noise damage to musicians, A Sound Ear.
+The Association of British Orchestras has also mounted a number of research initiatives, with a series of important industry reports being produced, such as regular statistical surveys of the UK's orchestras, and highly influential reports on environmental sustainability and noise damage to musicians.